Madiea Ghafoor: Background

-Ghafoor was born and raised in Amsterdam.
+Ghafoor was born and raised in Amsterdam to Pakistani parents.
 Her interest in athletics began when she was at school aged 13.
 She trains at the Olympic Stadium in Amsterdam under the coaching of Urta Rozenstruik.

 Ghafoor is of Pakistani descent; her parents belong to the Lyari district in Karachi, Sindh, belonging to the dominantly Brahui population of the district.
-Her grandfather, Lal Baksh Rind, was a senior politician from the brohi community.
+Her grandfather, Lal Baksh Rind, was a senior politician from the Brohi community.
 She became the first female athlete of Rind origin to participate in the Olympic Games.

 Career

 Ghafoor earned a bronze medal at the 2011 European Athletics Junior Championships in Estonia, coming third in the women's 400m sprint.
 She has also represented Netherlands in the European Athletics Indoor Championships, reaching up to the semi-finals.

 Arrest

-On June 18, 2019 Ghafoor was arrested for drug possession during a routine border check near Elten.
+On 18 June 2019, Ghafoor was arrested for drug possession during a routine border check near Elten.
 More than a month later it was reported that the German police had arrested her.
 In July she was charged with drug smuggling at Kleve district court since 50 kilograms of drugs (crystal meth and ecstasy) had been found in her car.
-On November 4, 2019, she was convicted by a German court in Kleve and sentenced to an 8 year 6 month jail term.
+On 4 November, she was convicted by a German court in Kleve and sentenced to an 8-year 6-month jail term.
 She did not appeal her sentence.